1,000 ultra-Orthodox Jewish men to receive IDF draft notices on Sunday

 Around 900 ultra-Orthodox men were drafted in the last third of the year, which is an 85% increase in relative terms.
 If that trend continues, the total number of new Haredi recruits will be 2,700 annually, compared to 1,800 annually until now.

-The problems with low draft rates are in large part created by the pressure in the Haredi community not to comply with the draft orders.
+The low draft rates are largely due to the pressure within the Haredi community to avoid complying with draft orders.

 The IDF reported that 50% of the 3,000 Haredim initially issued draft orders expressed openness to joining the military.
 However, many later reversed their decisions due to intense pressure from their religious communities, including incidents where groups physically blocked draft centers to prevent draftees from entering IDF bases.